 bio

 Michael Gancz (b.
-1999) is an Israeli-American composer, researcher, and multimedia artist.
-They earned their MA in music theory and BA in music from Yale University, summa cum laude and with distinction in the major, in 2022.
-In 2023, as a BAEF fellow, they earned a diploma from the Royal Carillon School “Jef Denyn” in Mechelen, Belgium.
-They now work as a research associate with the Mark Gerstein laboratory, where they design and optimize machine-learning tools to help analyze culture, creative expression, and the brain.
+1999) earned their MA and BA from Yale University, summa cum laude, PBK, and with distinction in the major, in 2022.
+In 2023, as a BAEF research fellow, they earned a diploma cum laude from the Royal Carillon School “Jef Denyn” in Mechelen, Belgium.
+They now work as a research associate with the Mark Gerstein laboratory, where they design and optimize machine-learning tools to analyze culture, creative expression, and the brain.
+They also produce, compose, and design music and audio for video games, short films, installations, concerts, and web media.

-Gancz’s award-winning concert compositions have been featured at the Sō Percussion Summer Institute, the Ostrava Days Festival, the SONUS Foundation Let A Master Pitch In program, the GCNA Congress, the Off the Beaten Path series, and SICPP.
-They are also an avid composer of music for podcasts, short films, video games, theatrical productions, and art magazines.
+Gancz’s award-winning concert compositions have been featured by ASCAP and at festivals including the Sō Percussion Summer Institute, SICPP, the Ostrava Days Festival, the SONUS Foundation Let A Master Pitch In program, the GCNA Congress, and the Off the Beaten Path series.
 Gancz is an alumnus of the NYU Steinhardt Video Game Scoring Workshop and a finalist of the Noteflight Video Game Scoring Contest.
-They have studied with Kathryn Alexander and Konrad Kaczmarek, and done additional work under Trevor Bača, David Lang, Christopher Theofanidis, and Steve Shapiro.
+They have studied under Kathryn Alexander and Konrad Kaczmarek, and done additional work with Trevor Bača, David Lang, Christopher Theofanidis, and Steve Shapiro.

 Gancz wears many hats as a performer and studio musician: they have conducted several ensembles including the Davenport Pops Orchestra, toured Europe and the US as a carillonist, played trombone at Lincoln Center, and gigged on keys for a number of bands in the DC and New Haven areas.
-They are also close friends with the eldritch being known only as BONEGOD, and the cofounder of the trombone choir Scale & Bones.
+They are also the cofounder of the trombone choir Scale & Bones, and the sole mortal vessel for the eldritch trombone EDM entity known only as BONEGOD.

 In their time away from work, Gancz is a dedicated amateur video game developer, origami artist, and recreational mathematician, as well as a proud auncle of 3 cats and a dog that thinks she’s a cat.